 Immortal Soles was born out of the desire to help impoverished children around the world after spending a year in New Delhi, India teaching kids in the slums how to play tennis.
 We were so impressed by these children, their enthusiasm to learn a new sport and the positive impact it has on their willingness to stay in school and “off the streets” but were saddened to see the children play in broken sandals or other inappropriate footwear.
 Meanwhile, children from affluent communities in the U.S. go through 3-4 pairs of sneakers a year!
 We felt compelled to bridge this gap!

-Shailen Verma is a freshman at Blair Academy, an avid squash and tennis player, and a former robotics champion.
+Shailen Verma is a sophomore at the American School of Valencia, an avid squash and tennis player, a former robotics champion, dog lover and airline mile guru.
 Shailen first learned about the world of poverty when he lived in India.
 While helping his brother teach impoverished children how to play tennis, he gained a great deal of compassion for these children.
 Upon his return to the U.S., he helped his siblings run Immortal Soles shoe drives at his school and neighboring schools.